-Herrick’s Restructuring & Finance Litigation Group is comprised of an agile team of accomplished restructuring, litigation, and corporate attorneys with decades of experience advising creditors and debtors in all phases of complex chapter 11 cases and related litigation.
+Herrick’s Restructuring & Finance Litigation Department is comprised of an agile team of accomplished restructuring, litigation, and corporate attorneys with decades of experience advising creditors and debtors in all phases of complex chapter 11 cases and related litigation.

 We regularly represent official and ad hoc creditor committees, hedge funds, distressed debt investors, bondholders, and other parties in interest, and often serve as conflicts or special counsel for large-scale complex litigation matters.

 As part of a mid-size firm, we offer sophisticated litigation expertise in the distressed space, with limited or no conflicts, which typically accompany big law firms.

 - We focus on bankruptcy, financial restructuring, and reorganization matters, as well as related litigation.

 - We have extensive experience representing creditors, debtors and other parties in interest in complex chapter 11 cases and out-of-court restructurings, debtor-creditor disputes, and inter-creditor disputes.